 Make Small Changes

-Side effects are unpredictable.
-Some people experience many while others taking the same drug experience none.
-Unfortunatley, you can’t control how your body will respond to a particular medication.
+Side effects are often unpredictable.
+Some people experience many, while others taking the same drug experience none.
+Unfortunately, you can’t control how your body will respond to a particular medication.
 However, you can improve your chances of living side-effect-free by educating yourself about the drugs you’re taking and their potential side effects.
-Most importantly, keep your doctor up to date so you can work together to improve your quality of life while taking medication.
+Most importantly, keep your doctor up to date so you can work together to improve your quality of life while taking the medication.